cnpryer/huak/README.md

 ### 2. Fast ⚡️

 There's room for faster tooling in the Python ecosystem.
-One of the guiding principles will be *"Is this the fastest it can be?"*.
+One of the guiding principles will be *"Is this the fastest it can be?"*

 ### 3. Python 🤝 Rust